chrism216/GoogleEarth_PointInPolygon/README.md

 Alternatively, an Excel file with the same funciontality is also attached, with instructions.

-Sample PP.kml and PP.csv file are included, so you can demo this.
-Just overwrite PP.kml with your own file, run the script and your results will be in PP.csv.
+Sample files are included (PP.kml and PP.csv), so you can demo this.